 Conan did not leave the gate until he was sure all his men who yet lived were out of the castle and started across the level meadow.

-- In Terry Pratchett's Thud!, Vimes, recovering from the Summoning Dark, insists on seeing how his men are doing.
+- In Thud!, Vimes, recovering from the Summoning Dark, insists on seeing how his men are doing.

-- In Adrian Tchaikovsky's Dragonfly Falling, after Salma meets some renegede Auxilliens, he deduces that one had been a sergeant, from the way he tried to protect his men.
+- In Adrian Tchaikovsky's Dragonfly Falling, after Salma meets some renegade Auxilliens, he deduces that one had been a sergeant, from the way he tried to protect his men.

-- In Jack Campbell's The Lost Fleet, this is in the background, with the survivors from lost ships being heavily low ranking.
+- In John Hemry's The Lost Fleet, this is in the background, with the survivors from lost ships being heavily low ranking.
 Captain Duellos makes it explicit after his ship is lost.

 - In Elizabeth Moon's Hunting Party, Serrano resigned just before the story because she was told that that way, they would not punish any of her men.
 They lied.